escamoteur/get_it_mixin/README.md

   }
 }
 ```
-For instance you could register a handler for `thrownExceptions` of a `flutter_command` while you use `watch()` to get the values.
+For instance, you could register a handler for `thrownExceptions` of a `flutter_command` while you use `watch()` to get the values.

 In the example above you see that the handler function has a third parameter that we ignored.
 Your handler gets a dispose function passed there that a handler could use to kill a registration from within itself.

 ### allReady() & isReady()
-If you already used the synchronization functions from GetIt you know both of this functions (otherwise check them out in the GetIt readme).
+If you already used the synchronization functions from GetIt you know both of these functions (otherwise check them out in the GetIt readme).
 The mixin variant returns the actual status as `bool` value and trigger a rebuild when this status changes.
-Additionally you can register handlers that are called when the status is `true`.
+Additionally, you can register handlers that are called when the status is `true`.

 ```Dart
 class TestStateLessWidget1 extends StatelessWidget with GetItMixin {